rest-for-physics/framework/doc/tutorials/Installation of REST.md

 ### Install Garfield++

 REST provides access to Garfield++ objects and some metadata structures as TRestGas use Garfield++ to generate gas properties using Magboltz.
-Follow instructions in the link, it is recommended to follow the alternative installation scheme using cmake which generates the dynamic libGarfield.so library:
+You can follow the official instructions provided in this link.
 *  [Garfield++ getting started] (http://garfieldpp.web.cern.ch/garfieldpp/getting-started/).

+\warning It is mandatory to follow the alternative installation scheme using cmake which generates the dynamic libGarfield.so library:

-It is **recommended** to install the release <code>v1r0</code> that can be downloaded by executing:
+It is **highly recommended** to install the release <code>v1r0</code> that can be downloaded by executing:

 \code
 svn co http://svn.cern.ch/guest/garfield/tags/v1r0 $GARFIELD_HOME